Saguaro-Sunset

 • A Governor's pardon doesn't necessarily avoid or prevent immigration issues such as deportation or removal.

 Anyone convicted of a felony in the State of Arizona can apply for a pardon.
 The conviction(s) for which the pardon is being requested must be specifically stated.
-If the applicant is currently incarcerated within the Arizona Department of Corrections, he/she should determine if they are statutorily eligible to apply for a pardon.
+If the applicant is currently incarcerated within the Arizona Department of Corrections, he/she should determine if they are statutorily eligible to apply for a pardon and is subject to additional statutory requirements during the application process.

 Once all your required paperwork has been submitted and your hearing has been scheduled, Board members will review your paperwork and conduct a hearing with you.
 Here are some of the factors they MAY consider: